paigeyeung/battlecode22/notes.md

     - w9
         - Toggle last bit in shared array to show alive and check for death of other Archons
     - future
-        - Determine number of miners needed based on feedback
+        - Determine number of miners each Archon produces based on amount of lead in vision
+            - Can deduce number of miners mining lead this turn by tracking all expenses and calculating change in lead per turn
 - Miner
     - example
         - Try to mine gold and lead if there’s any around us